greebowarrior/nodetv/Milestones.md

 - Installation guide
 	- Guided setup page?
 Script?
 - Add URIs to returned documents?
-	- Enabled on Shows
+	- Enabled on Shows for testing
-- R&D: Handle shows that now have less episodes in a season (i.e. Lucifer)
-	- How to prune superfluous episodes?

 - Support multiple feeds per show (e.g. ShowRSS & TVShowsApp)
 	- Optional, but TVSA *does* have more data